xszaboj/RabbitMQAzureMetrics/README.md

+# Fork of RabbitMQ Azure Application Insights Metrics Collector
+This is a fork of https://github.com/p-schuler/RabbitMQAzureMetrics That can run as windows service

+To run as window service, build and run this command on server:
+`sc.exe create rabitmqwatcher binPath= "{pathtobinaries}\RabbitMQAzureMetricsRunner.exe"`

 # RabbitMQ Azure Application Insights Metrics Collector
 Collects metrics from RabbitMq and publishes them into an App Insight instance on Azure.
 The metric collector is pulling metrics from a RabbitMQ instance, parses them and publishes them using different custom dimensions.